 There’s a touch of maple sweetness in this recipe but I love the fact that sweetness isn’t the dominant flavor here.
 This healthy pumpkin bread is just sweet enough to allow the wonderful fall flavors of cinnamon, cardamom, cloves, nutmeg and, of course pumpkin, shine through.

-HOW TO MAKE THIS HEALTHY PUMKIN BREAD:
+HOW TO MAKE HEALTHY PUMKIN BREAD:

 First mix up the wet ingredients: canned pure pumpkin, eggs, maple syrup and vanilla.